janmonschke/janmonschke.github.com/_posts/2013-01-06-Javascript-in-university.md

 In 'Programming' we started off with C++ and had to solve some maximum substring-matching problem in DNA-strings.
 I have to admit that I suck at C++.
 To me, all the pointer and referencing stuff always stands in the way and I find it hard to concentrate on the main problem.

-I was lucky to have [@mrflix](http://twitter.com/mrflix) in my team in that course (actually we were flat mates at that time) so that it was not only me suffering from C++ ;).
+I was lucky to have Felix ([@mrflix](http://twitter.com/mrflix)) in my team in that course (actually we were flat mates at that time) so that it was not only me suffering from C++ ;).
 Instead of struggling with the lack of C++-skills, both coming from a web-background, we immediately started to implement the algorithm in JavaScript and it took us just some hours to get very good results.
 Unfortunately we were forced to provide a C++ solution to the problem but it didn't take us long from a working JavaScript solution to a working C++ solution.
 Once we had an idea how to tackle the problem and we were able to formulate the problem in a language we were fluent in, it was all much easier for us.

 It was not the last time we were using JavaScript in that course.
 The last task was to develop a GUI-project in C# and we came up with the idea of creating an Instapaper client.
 The Instapaper API was easy to use and also C# as a language wasn't as bad as we expected it to be (once we'd found out about delegates and all that nice stuff ;) ).
 But there was one thing that really simply refused to work: OAuth!